-In addition, the Random Access Channel (RACH) is also defined as an uplink transport channel although it does not carry transport blocks.
+– Random Access Channel (RACH) is also defined as an uplink transport channel although it does not carry transport blocks.
 The RACH is used in the uplink to respond to the paging message or to initiate the move to the RRC_CONNECTED state according to terminal data transmission needs.

+– Sidelink broadcast channel (SL-BCH) uses a pre-defined transport format.

+– Sidelink discovery channel (SL-DCH) supports both UE autonomous resource selection and scheduled resource allocation by eNodeB; it uses a fixed size, pre-defined format periodic broadcast transmission.

+– Sidelink shared channel (SL-SCH) supports both UE autonomous resource selection and scheduled resource allocation by eNodeB; it supports HARQ combining and dynamic link adaptation by varying the transmit power, modulation and coding.

-The mapping between logical channels, transport channels and physical channels (described in § 1.1.3.3) is illustrated in Fig. 1.4 for the downlink and Fig. 1.5 for the uplink.
+The mapping between logical channels, transport channels and physical channels (described in § 1.1.3.3) is illustrated in Fig. 1.4 for the downlink, Fig. 1.5 for the uplink and Fig 1.5A for the sidelink.

 Figure 1.4